ptarmiganlabs/butler-spyglass/README.md

 ## Analysing the generated files

-There are currently no analysis apps included in the project.
+There are currently no analysis apps included in this project.
 This should be fairly easy to create though.
-The data lineage CSV file can be loaded into a Sense app and from there be made available for analysis.
+The data lineage CSV files can be loaded into a Sense app and from there be made available for analysis.

 The load script .qvs files could be zipped into a daily archive by means of a scheduled task, using the standard OS scheduler.

+Feel free to contribute with good analysis apps - pull requests are always welcome!

+## Security / Disclosure

+If you discover any important bug with Butler Spyglass that may pose a security problem, please disclose it confidentially to security@ptarmiganlabs.com first, so that it can be assessed and hopefully fixed prior to being exploited.
+Please do not raise GitHub issues for security-related doubts or problems.